 By Martin K.A.
 Morgan

 On August 7, 1942, Petty Officer 1st Class Saburo Sakai was piloting his Mitsubishi A6M2 “Zero” fighter in the skies over Sealark Channel in the Solomon Islands.
 He had flown down with a group of other Zeros from the Japanese airfield at Rabaul, New Britain, that morning for the express purpose of attacking the ships supporting the first American opposed amphibious invasion of World War II, the Operation Watchtower landings at Gavutu, Tanambogo, Tulgi, and Guadalcanal.
+Although Sakai would ultimately recover from the wounds he was about to receive, he wasn’t aware that he was about to be stung by one of the most lethal aircraft in the U.S. military’s arsenal: the Douglas SBD Dauntless dive bomber.

 As Sakai and his wingman approached the skies above Tulagi, he spotted a group of eight American aircraft beneath him at an altitude of 7,800 feet.
 Wrongly assuming that they were U.S. Navy Grumman F4F Wildcat fighters, Sakai nosed his Zero over to begin an attack with his wingman obediently following.